csdms/ivy/lessons/best-practices/index.md

 * Understand unit testing concepts
 * See how to write a unit test for `pytest`
 * Understand continuous integration concepts
-* Understand some recommended behavior for collaborative projects on GitHub
+* Understand some recommended behaviors for working on collaborative projects

 ## Topics